FRC-Team-955/Team-955-Infinite-Recharge-2020/Documentation/ShooterAPI.md

 <p>
 Usage:
 <p>
-To be run in TeleopPeriodic to spin the motor with the control of an axis (Use Follower for the other motor and Don't use)
+ to spin the motor with the control of an axis (Use Follower for the other motor and Don't use)
    </td>
   </tr>
   <tr>
    <td><strong>void Spin_Motor_PercentOutput()</strong>
 <p>
-Toggles the shooter
+To be run in TeleopPeriodic
 <p>
 Parameters:
 <p>